LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 Use only the keywords that make sense for your application and remember that you are free to invent your own keywords.
-All key-value pairs can be retrieved programmatically using the :ref:`reflection API <reflection_reflection>` and are visible to the :doc:`../devtools/lgtdoc` tool.
+All key-value pairs can be retrieved programmatically using the :ref:`reflection API <reflection_reflection>` and are visible to the :doc:`../devtools/lgtdoc` tool (which includes them in the generated documentation).

 .. _documenting_predicate: